spawulski/opentofu/docs/architecture.md

 Expression evaluation produces a dynamic value represented as a [`cty.Value`](https://pkg.go.dev/github.com/zclconf/go-cty/cty#Value).
-This Go type represents values from the OpenTF language and such values are eventually passed to provider plugins.
+This Go type represents values from the OpenTofu language and such values are eventually passed to provider plugins.

 ### Sub-graphs